Samuel-2626/django-lang/article.md

 ## Project Setup and Overview

 This is what you will be creating from this tutorial.
+Though simple but it would cover basic concepts to get you comfortable with adding internationalization with Django.

 ![Home Page](https://github.com/Samuel-2626/django-lang/blob/main/images/homepage.png)